Your studies will be assessed by a mixture of assignments and exams.

 The question paper will almost always be ‘unseen,’ which means you won’t see it before the exam – but you will receive a specimen paper with your course materials, to give you an idea of what to expect.

 The Open University has established examination centres, in the UK, the Republic of Ireland and in most countries in Continental Europe.
 If your country doesn’t have an OU-established centre, then you may need to apply to sit your examination at a centre that’s local to you (typically a nearby university or British Council office).
 In such cases an additional fee is payable to cover the cost of arranging this.
-This fee is currently £234.
+The fee for exams between September 2021 and August 2022 is £256.
+Fees from September 2022 may be higher.

 Alternatively, you can sit an exam in the UK, Republic of Ireland or Continental Europe at an established examination centre.
 Although you won’t need to pay an additional fee, you will need to let us know in advance that you’d like to do this.